johanub/Lambda-poppler-precompiled/README.md

 s3_bucket = s3.Bucket("<your-bucket>")
 ```

-3. Navigate into the project directorty and zip the files using this command
+3. Navigate into the project directorty and zip the files using this command (command only works on unix based systems)
 ```
 zip -r -X "app.zip" *
 ```